 Leaving the inside of the shelves white would just make the white bowl disappear.

-Making foam core backdrops is super easy – I made two sets so that I could easily change the color on a whim or for the season.
-That is one of the reasons I like to decorate with white or neutral colors for walls.
+Change is one of the reasons I like to decorate with white or neutral colors for walls.
 It makes it easy to change the colors of my decorative accessories.

-How to Make Foam Core Shelf Backdrops
+How to Make Foam Core Open Shelf Backdrops

 - Foam Core Boards – I buy them at The Dollar Tree.
 You can also get thin plywood cut at the home improvement store.